raafiAbdul/raafiAbdul/README.md

 ## Hello there people! 👋
 I am Abdul Raafi but you can call me Raf!
 I've been picking up Java and I'm currently learning about the various projects in the Spring ecosystem.
 I am still new to all of this but I love learning.
-And hey, feel free to connect with me on [LinkedIn profile](https://www.linkedin.com/in/abduraafiy).
+And hey, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/abduraafiy).

 ##  Java Projects
 ### Beginner/Tutorial Projects